AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 </table>
 <br>

 When I realized the mistake, I went back to the weight calculations for the pins, and found the diameter of the pins as seen in Figure #13.
 I also decided to make the length of the pin the same as the diameter, which keeps the same cross-sectional surface.
-I followed the same steps as I with my errors, but with the correct values this time.
+I followed the same steps as I did with my errors, but with the correct values this time.
 This can be seen in Figure #18, Figure #19, and Figure #20

 <div align="center">
   <img src="outline_fixed.png">